apache/beam/website/www/site/content/en/documentation/ml/side-input-updates.md

 # Use slowly-updating side input patterns to auto-update models

-The pipeline in this example uses a [RunInference](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/) `PTransform` with a side input `PCollection` that emits `ModelMetadata` to run inferences on images using open source Tensorflow models trained on `imagenet`.
+The pipeline in this example uses a [RunInference](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/) `PTransform` with a [side input](https://beam.apache.org/documentation/programming-guide/#side-inputs) `PCollection` that emits `ModelMetadata` to run inferences on images using TensorFlow models.

 Using side inputs, you can update your model (which is passed in the `ModelHandler`) in real-time, even while the Beam pipeline is still running.
 This can be done either by leveraging one of Beam's pre-built side inputs, such as the `WatchFilePattern`, or by configuring a custom side input PCollection that defines the logic for the model update.

+**More about `side inputs` can be found at https://beam.apache.org/documentation/programming-guide/#side-inputs.**

 This example uses [WatchFilePattern](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.utils.html#apache_beam.ml.inference.utils.WatchFilePattern) as a side input. `WatchFilePattern` is used to watch for the file updates matching the `file_pattern` based on timestamps.
 It emits the latest [ModelMetadata](https://beam.apache.org/documentation/transforms/python/elementwise/runinference/), which is used in